-For those products in scope (for Ordnance Survey, this means most of our products with a few exceptions) we have to:
+For data in scope (for Ordnance Survey, this means most of the data which we hold) we have to:

-- Provide the products through a View Service to allow users to view the data - this is now available.
+- Provide the products through a View Service to allow users with compatible software to view the data

 - Provide the products through a Download Service to allow users to download all or part of the dataset, and potentially a Web Feature Service.